Celebrity news, beauty, fashion advice, and fascinating features, delivered straight to your inbox!

 “Eczema causes are multifactorial,” explains Dr. Greenfield.
 “Genetic and environmental factors can trigger an inflammatory cascade that results in itching, scales, and redness.”
 Dry skin is by and large the biggest trigger, which is why people might notice more flares during the winter or in cold weather.

-“There are a lot of different kinds of eczema,” explains board-certified dermatologist Mona Gohara.
-While most eczema will be treated relatively the same way, a quick trip to your doctor can help identify the specific type of eczema you’re dealing with.
+“There are a lot of different kinds of eczema,” explains Dr. Gohara.
+While most eczema will be treated the same way, a quick visit to your doctor can help identify the specific type of eczema you’re dealing with.
 “Nummular eczema appears as round, red, and scaly plaques and most commonly presents on the arms and legs,” says Dr. Greenfield.
-“Dyshidrotic eczema shows up as small fluid filled vesicles on the fingers and toes on the hands and feet.”
+“Dyshidrotic eczema shows up as small fluid-filled vesicles on the fingers and toes on the hands and feet.”
 There’s also atopic dermatitis, which is a bumpy rash that’s very common in babies.

 Meet the Experts

-Dustin Portela, DO, is a Board Certified Dermatologist and Dermatologic Surgeon.
-He is certified through the American Board of Dermatology, the largest national group of board certified dermatologists.
-Dr. Portela is an Idaho native having grown up in Southeast Idaho.
+Dustin Portela, D.O., is a Board Certified Dermatologist and Dermatologic Surgeon.
+He is certified through the American Board of Dermatology.
 His professional interests include skin cancer surgery and facial reconstruction, skin cancer prevention, complex medical dermatology and wound healing.
 Dr. Portela has lectured at national dermatology meetings and has published articles in several medical journals.
 Dr. Portela graduated with an Honors-Bachelor of Science in Zoology from Idaho State University.
 He received his medical degree at Des Moines University in Des Moines, IA graduating among the top of his class and being recognized with the Award for Excellence in Physiology.
-Following medical school Dr. Portela completed his internship through Michigan State University at the Oakwood Southshore Hospital.
-His residency training in Dermatology and Cutaneous Surgery was completed at Michigan State University through the Beaumont Trenton Hospital in Trenton, Michigan, where he also received his training in Mohs micrographic surgery and was recognized with the Excellence in Dermatologic Surgery Award.

 - Jenny HollanderDigital Director